gardener/gardenctl-v2/docs/usage/provider-env.md

 - Uses a temporary session directory so your default CLI configs are not modified
 - Supports `--unset` to clean up and log out/revoke credentials

 Ensure the respective provider CLI is installed on your system.
-See the in-command [help](https://github.com/gardener/gardenctl-v2/blob/master/docs/help/gardenctl_provider-env.md#synopsis) for links.
+See the `gardenctl provider-env` [help](https://github.com/gardener/gardenctl-v2/blob/master/docs/help/gardenctl_provider-env.md#synopsis) for links.

 ## Overriding templates or adding custom providers